FG has negotiated repatriation for 60 prisoners from Tanzania – The Sun Nigeria

 The Federal Government has said it has paid over N3 million as court fees for each of the 60 Nigerian prisoners in Tanzania it has successfully secured their release in readiness for repatriation.

-“For each of the 73 Nigerians in the Prison, the mission had paid 330.000 shillings as court fees for each of them, and was always represented in court.
+“For each of the 73 Nigerians in prison, the mission had paid 330.000 shillings as court fees for each of the them, and was always represented in court.
 The mission had also successfully negotiated repatriation for 60 prisoners.

 “While reiterating the commitment of President Muhammadu Buhari to protect the welfare of Nigerians, we appeal to Nigerians to obey the laws of other countries and be good ambassadors wherever they live.